zhusz/CVPR15-CFSS/README.md

 ## Installation
 1. Put all the required dependency packages under the `external` folder.
 Matlab compatible bainary files must exist.
 Please note we have put
+2.

+## Demo Video
+We have uploaded our [demo video](http://youtu.be/S4PQ63duO-I) in youtube.
+The trained model should perform with similar performance as shown in the demo video.
+Otherwise, the software might have been used in an inappropriate way.

 ## Notes
 1. Training typically requests at least 20 GB of memory (based on the default parameters settings).
 Training codes are implemented with parallel machenism and a multicore CPU + parpool enabled Matlab environment can significantly speed up the training time.